 When you’re roasting pheasant you also want to treat the legs and the breast differently, because the legs will be a little tougher.

 If you’re keen to try this delicious meat, one of our favourite recipes that feature Pheasant is our Gypsy Style Pheasant.
-If you’re looking for something all the family can enjoy, our Pheasant Schnitzel or Pheasant Meatballs are a real treat!

 We love to see recreations of our dishes, so snap and tag us on Instagram and Facebook @thesaltboxuk.

 If you’re keen to learn more about wild game, we host a range of butchery and cookery courses celebrating all things feathered and furred.
 Throughout the season, join us on our Wild Venison Butchery Course or our Feather and Fur Wild Game Butchery and Cookery Course, here in our Woodland Kitchen.

 Small Game Feather & Fur Butchery & Cookery

 There are also an abundance of fantastic books about Wild Game that we’d recommend, which you can explore here.